sangria-graphql/sangria-federated/README.md

 ## Caution 🚨🚨

 - **This is a technology preview.
 We are actively working on it and cannot promise a stable API yet**.
+- It's highly recommended to use [Deferred Value Resolution](https://sangria-graphql.github.io/learn/#deferred-value-resolution) in those resolvers to batch the fetching of the entities.
 - The library upgrades the marshaller to map values scalars (e.g. json objects as scalars).
 This can lead to security issues as discussed [here](http://www.petecorey.com/blog/2017/06/12/graphql-nosql-injection-through-json-types/).

 ## Contribute